wli24985/pizzeria/README.md

 - expects a valid pizzaria data object as its body payload, except that it has a null id property for the order and the pizzas; you can assume that the given object is always valid
 - adds the given object to the collection and assigns a unique integer id to it
 - the response code is 201 and the response body is the created record, including its unique id
+- Please see the example of a pizzaria order data JSON object

 GET request to `/pizzaria`: